 It includes coverage of passenger and freight train action in the vicinity of the Union Pacific Topeka depot, which served as an active passenger station until 1971.
 It is today a major rail museum known as the Great Overland Station.

-South Platte Press, softcover, 48 pages, 8.5 x 11 x .25 in., sharp B&W photographs printed on high-quality coated paper.
+South Platte Press, softcover, 48 pages, standard portrait book 8 x 10 in., sharp Black-and-White photographs printed on high-quality coated paper.